seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 I have plans for after my main account is unflagged, to fork important projects from my main account to my alt account, so that people won't lose all access when this happens.
 I have already started doing common forks from my alt account, but the main part requires my main account to be up and running first.

+I have been using my alt account on a daily basis to document the ongoing incident.

 ### Alt account discovery

 ![/Organization_Flags/Seanwallawalla-software/2022July19th/Banner/DarkMode/Seanwallawalla-Software_FlaggedBanner_DarkMode.png](/Organization_Flags/Seanwallawalla-software/2022July19th/Banner/DarkMode/Seanwallawalla-Software_FlaggedBanner_DarkMode.png)